 - Diet probably plays more of a role in cancer development than genes.
 It is well known that the incidence of most cancers are less in Asian cultures.
-The evidence for the diet-cancer link is studies have shown that when Asians moved to the United States and switched from primarily a plant-based diet to an animal-based diet, the cancer rates in these immigrants increased to approach those of Americans.
+The evidence for the link between diet and cancer in studies have shown that when Asians moved to the United States and switched from a primarily plant-based diet to an animal-based diet, the cancer rates in these immigrants increased to approach those of Americans.

 You don’t all of a sudden “get cancer.”
 Chances are great that you, and even your children, have a few cancer cells lurking in your body.
-This is why we emphasize beginning the anticancer regimen, especially the anticancer diet, in early childhood, since cancer cells develop very slowly over decades and may not be detected until decades later.
+This is why we emphasize beginning the anti-cancer regimen, especially the anti-cancer diet, in early childhood, since cancer cells develop very slowly over decades and may not be detected until decades later (See Anti-Cancer Program).